fauu/Kamite/README.md

 1. Install the SimpleModifyHeaders browser extension ([Firefox][modify-headers-ff], [Chrome][modify-headers-chrome])

-1. In the extension's configuration screen, set the field *Url Patterns* to `https://www.deepl.com/*;https://jpdb.io/*`
+1. In the extension’s configuration screen, set the field *Url Patterns* to `https://www.deepl.com/*;https://jpdb.io/*`

 1. Below that, enter the following parameters (for DeepL):